 Choosing your film is the first creative decision in the chain of creative decisions ultimately resulting in your photograph.

 Every photograph is an interpretation of a scene.
 Therefore the tools with which one interprets that scene with will have a hand in directing the final image of that scene.
-Some people I talk to “always shoot ??? film” – I understand why: processing, standardization of chemicals, developent times and tempertures, scanner settings, etc., but I’ve really enjoyed different emulsions that yield different interpretations of a scene.
-For me, being primarily a color film photographer, the black and white “look” I’m after is a moving target.
-I’ve run nearly everything through my F6, always hoping I’ve made the right call for the right shot.
+Some people I talk to “always shoot ??? film” – I understand why: processing, standardization of chemicals, developent times and tempertures, scanner settings, etc., But I’ve really enjoyed different emulsions that yield different interpretations of a scene.

 Consider this information as input with which to make your own creative decisions and always remember it’s not an objective choice (one that has an absolute right or wrong answer), but a subjective choice (subject to what you prefer). [full disclosure: these images were made with a variety of Nikon cameras – including the Nikon F4S, Nikon F5 and Nikon F6 – and Nikkor lenses.
 Some images in the slide show above were made with the Mamiya RZ67 medium format film camera, on the same emulsions listed here].